matplotlib/cmocean/README.md

 ## To use:

-* `git clone git@github.com:kthyng/cmtamu.git`
+* `git clone git@github.com:matplotlib/cmocean.git`
 * `pip install -e .` in the cloned directory to install a link to this package to where your site packages are stored.
 You might need to figure out permissions or prefixes, etc.
 * Now you can import the package from wherever and use the awesome colormaps!
-That is, `from cmtamu import cmtamu` and get your salinity colormap instance with `cmap = cmtamu.salinity`.
+That is, `import cmocean` and get your salinity colormap instance with `cmap = cmocean.salinity`.

 ## Functions available: